Meal Prep Like a Pro With This Genius Cookbook (All Meals are Gluten-Free & Affordable!)

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 Getting healthy, fresh meals on the table each night is a struggle for me and can get very overwhelming.
-Juggling a busy work schedule and my kids after school activities has me overloaded most week days, and I’ll admit I’m bad at meal planning.
-I do have great intentions of prepping on weekends, yet often fail to, and then the week gets chaotic fast.
+Juggling a busy work schedule while supervising Zoom school has me overloaded most weekdays, and I’ll admit I’m bad at meal planning. 😂 I sometimes have great intentions of prepping on weekends, yet often fail to, and then the week gets chaotic fast.

 I first heard about this cookbook through my cousin, who started sharing her positive experience and meal prep on social media.
 I was instantly drawn to the idea of prepping once with a handy shopping list, and then quickly compiling fresh homemade meals during the week.

 Side note – this post is not sponsored.
 I just wanted to share a book that really inspired me!
 Hopefully you’ll find this cookbook as helpful as I have when it comes to meal prep and making the most of your time in the kitchen.

 How Cook Once, Eat All Week Works:

 - The book includes 26 weeks of easy, affordable, family-friendly meals that are also gluten-free.

 - Each week there is a meal plan featuring unique recipes around the same protein, veggies, and starch.
 You’ll get a detailed weekly grocery list to make 3 full meals and suggestions for 2 additional bonus meals.

 - On your meal prep day, there are detailed instructions on how to cook, steam, roast, or prep ahead all of the ingredients.
 You’ll then store all the items in separate containers so they’ll be ready to use when compiling meals during the week.

 - Each recipe will include items from the food you have prepared or cooked ahead of time, so you’ll be getting a fresh meal very quickly on the table.